-Kate Hudson Stuns In Leggings So Tight, They Look Painted On
+Kate Hudson Stuns In Pink Printed Leggings To Celebrate Fabletics’ Birthday

-Kate Hudson has wowed her Instagram followers.
-The actress has been making headlines for getting back into shape since welcoming her third child: a video of Kate in a see-through workout outfit pretty much had the actress’ fans floored over her post-baby body earlier this year.
+Kate Hudson wowed her Instagram followers on Friday.
+The actress, who made headlines for getting back into shape after welcoming her third child, starred in a video in which she was wearing a see-through workout outfit earlier this year.

-Kate, who is a mother of three, appears to be one of those celebrities who springs back into shape after giving birth.
-On October 18, Kate updated her Instagram as she posed in promotional mode for the Fabletics sportswear brand she fronts.
-Kate was rocking a pretty eye-catching ensemble made in a mostly pink palette, with blush and baby hues offsetting the grassy setting behind her.
+Kate, who is a mother of three, appears to be one of those women who springs back into shape after giving birth.
+On October 18, Kate updated her Instagram as she posed in a Fabletics outfit, the sportswear brand she fronts.
+Kate rocked a pretty eye-catching ensemble made in a mostly pink palette offsetting the grassy setting behind her.

-Eyes were likely on those leggings.
-Kate was seen bouncing around in a skin-tight pair boasting metallic and embellished details – they seemed about as tight as leggings go.
-The star had paired her lowers with a pink sports bra and matching jacket worn open in the first photo, although a zipped-up look did manifest in the second.
-Kate was also rocking sneakers with pink soles, with the overall look ticking boxes for being feminine, plus flaunting the mother of three’s sensational post-baby shape.
-A caption from Kate thanked all those who have made Fabletics purchases, alongside congratulating the brand on its birthday.
+Eyes were likely on her leggings.
+Kate bounced up and down in the garment that boasted metallic and embellished details.
+The star paired her lower fashion choice with a pink sports bra and a matching jacket which was worn open in the first photo of a two-picture pack.
+In the second image, the jacket was zipped together as Kate’s sneakers sported pink soles.

+Her overall look ticked boxes for being feminine and for flaunting the mother of three’s sensational post-baby shape.
+A caption from Kate thanked all those who have made Fabletics purchases as she also congratulated the brand on its sixth birthday.

-Kate’s fit body is now a talking point and an opportunity for the actress to earn some cash.
-Kate fronts Weight Watchers alongside Fabletics, with an interview earlier this month seeing the star open up on sticking to a balanced approach when it comes to weight loss.
+Kate’s fit body has become a talking point as well as an opportunity for the actress to earn some cash.
+Kate fronts Weight Watchers alongside Fabletics.
+In an interview earlier this month, the star opened up about who she has been sticking to a balanced approach for her weight loss.

 View this post on Instagram